 Star Chamber viewing gallery - Picture of Mumbai CST Heritage Tour - Tripadvisor

-The Monetary Museum was set up by the RBI to showcase India’s rich monetary heritage.
-It has a representative collection of “over 10,000 exhibits of Indian coinage, currency, financial instruments, and monetary curiosities” spread across its many galleries.
+The Monetary Museum was established by the RBI to showcase India’s diverse monetary heritage.
+It boasts a comprehensive collection of “over 10,000 exhibits of Indian coinage, currency, financial instruments, and monetary curiosities,” artfully displayed throughout its various galleries.

-Indian paper money, as we understand it today, was first issued in the late 18th century.
-The Paper Money Gallery displays notes issued from the early 19th century onwards.
-The entire range of notes issued by the Republic of India is on display, including something particularly special: the Haj notes.
-The Indian currency was accepted in the Gulf countries until the late 1960s and the RBI used to issue a special series for use there.
-Additionally, promissory notes, bills of exchange, and cheques are displayed, and there is an introduction to the concept of banking
+Indian paper money, as we know it today, was first introduced in the late 18th century.
+The Paper Money Gallery showcases notes issued from the early 19th century onwards, encompassing the complete range of notes issued by the Republic of India.
+Of special note, the gallery features the Haj notes, which were a unique series issued by the RBI for use in the Gulf countries until the late 1960s when Indian currency was still widely accepted.
+Furthermore, the gallery displays promissory notes, bills of exchange, and cheques, offering an introduction to the concept of banking.

-It also has an Oceanarium that gives you the feel of walking under the sea with exotic fishes swimming above you.
-Moreover, visitors can touch some of the aquatic fishes and animals without harming them at the Touch Pool.
-Additionally, there is a fish spa where visitors can enjoy a unique experience.
-This aquarium is a perfect blend of education and entertainment, making it an ideal place to visit with your family and friends
+The aquarium boasts an Oceanarium that allows you to experience the sensation of walking beneath the sea while observing exotic fishes swimming above you.
+Moreover, an engaging Touch Pool enables visitors to interact with some of the aquatic fishes and animals, providing an up-close experience without causing any harm.
+To add to the charm, the aquarium features a fish spa, offering visitors a unique and rejuvenating experience.
+This exceptional destination seamlessly combines education and entertainment, making it a perfect place to visit with your family and friends.

 Chowpatty beach Mumbaissa. - Picture of Mumbai, Maharashtra - Tripadvisor